ShaneTian/gitlab_statistics/README.md

     ```

 ## Contribution
-This project is a updated version of [gitlab](https://github.com/xiaoyaolaotou/gitlab).
+This project is an updated version of [gitlab](https://github.com/xiaoyaolaotou/gitlab).